SimuHome: A Temporal- and Environment-Aware Benchmark for Smart Home LLM Agents: Infeasible Query Types

-\paragraph{QT3 Infeasible.} This evaluates the ability to identify and reject a command to control a non-existent device.
-For example, for the request \textit{``Turn on the humidifier in the living room''}, the agent must check the device list for the living room and confirm the absence of a humidifier.
-It should then explain that the request cannot be fulfilled and terminate the task without altering any device's state.
+\textbf{Device Control with Non-Existent Device (QT3-IF).} The user explicitly requests control of a device that does not exist in the specified room.
+For example, for \textit{``Turn on the humidifier in the living room''}, the agent must check the device list, confirm the absence of a humidifier, and inform the user that the request cannot be fulfilled without altering any device state.

-\paragraph{QT4-1 Infeasible.} This assesses the ability to identify and explain situations where a scheduling request is invalid because the user's specified relative and absolute times are contradictory, or because the user has a misunderstanding of the current time.
-For example, if a user asks, \textit{``It's 6 p.m. now, right?
-Turn on the kitchen light five minutes later at 6:05 p.m.''}, but the actual time is not 6 p.m., the agent must check the current time, detect the discrepancy between the relative expression ``five minutes later'' and the absolute time ``6:05 p.m.'', and clearly explain the contradiction.
+\textbf{Time-Based Scheduling with Time Contradiction (QT4-1-IF).} The user specifies both a relative and an absolute time for a scheduling request, but the two are contradictory, or the user holds a wrong assumption about the current time.
+For example, if the user says \textit{``It's 6 p.m. now, right?
+Turn on the kitchen light five minutes later at 6:05 p.m.''} but the actual time is not 6 p.m., the agent must detect the discrepancy and explain the contradiction rather than proceeding with the schedule.

-\paragraph{QT4-2 Infeasible.} This evaluates the ability to identify and explain, with evidence, requests where the user incorrectly assumes a device's completion time or creates a contradiction by providing both relative and absolute times.
-For example, suppose a washer is set to finish at 6:30 p.m., but the user requests, \textit{``I think the washer finishes at 6 p.m., so start the dehumidifier at 5:50 p.m., which is 10 minutes before it finishes''}.
-The agent must check the washer's actual estimated completion time.
-It then needs to point out that the user's assumption (6 p.m.), the relative expression (``10 minutes before''), and the absolute time (``5:50 p.m.'') are all inconsistent.
-The agent must not register the schedule until the contradiction is resolved and should ask the user to reconfirm the correct timing.
+\textbf{Event-Driven Scheduling with Time Contradiction (QT4-2-IF).} The user ties a scheduling request to a device's completion time but makes incorrect assumptions about when the device finishes, creating a contradiction between the assumed completion time, a relative offset, and an absolute time.
+For example, if a washer finishes at 6:30 p.m. but the user says \textit{``I think the washer finishes at 6 p.m., so start the dehumidifier at 5:50 p.m., which is 10 minutes before it finishes''}, the agent must check the actual completion time and point out the inconsistency.
+The agent should not register the schedule until the user clarifies the intended timing.

-\paragraph{QT4-3 Infeasible.} This evaluates the ability to identify and explain that a requested deadline is physically impossible to meet, given the current progress of two operating devices.
-For example, if the user requests, \textit{``Guests arrive at 6 p.m., so ensure both the washer and the dishwasher are completed by 5:30 p.m.''}, the agent must check the current time and the minimum time required for each device to finish.
-Based on this, it should explain with clear reasoning why a 5:30 p.m. completion is not feasible and suggest the earliest possible completion time or an alternative sequential plan.
+\textbf{Coordinated Scheduling with Impossible Deadline (QT4-3-IF).} The user requests that two or more devices finish by a specific deadline, but the remaining operating time of at least one device makes the deadline physically impossible.
+For example, if the user requests \textit{``Guests arrive at 6 p.m., so ensure both the washer and the dishwasher are completed by 5:30 p.m.''}, the agent must check each device's remaining time, explain why the deadline cannot be met, and suggest the earliest feasible completion time.